 Certificate Programs: Since courses within a certificate program are not acceptable for credit toward a degree program within the institution, the conversion formula for certificate programs is as follows: one credit hour equals 30 clock hours of lecture, 30 clock hours of lab., or 30 clock hours of externship.

 GRADE POINT AVERAGE AND SATISFACTORY ACADEMIC PROGRESS

-A student must meet certain minimum standards for satisfactory progress while enrolled at Florida National University.
+All students must meet certain minimum standards for Satisfactory Academic Progress while enrolled at Florida National University.